abacusorg/AbacusSummit/docs/simulations.rst

 Simulations
 ===========

-This directory contains the specification of the simulations in AbacusSummit.
+This page contains the specification of the simulations in AbacusSummit.

-Each simulation has a name, which is both the name of the subdirectory and the SimName inside the parameter file.
-Inside the subdirectory is the abacus.par2 file, which is the user-customized instructions to the code, and some of the run-time information.

 Simulations specifications are given a descriptive label:

 * Base: this is our standard size, 6912^3 particles in 2 Gpc/h.